Cysts are usually painless, but if large, they can interfere with sitting, walking, and sexual intercourse.

 If the duct to the gland is blocked, the gland becomes filled with mucus and enlarges.
 The result is a cyst.
 These cysts develop in about 2% of women, usually those in their 20s.
 Cysts may become infected, forming an abscess.
 As women age, they are less likely to have cysts and abscesses.

 Typically, what causes the blockage is unknown.
-Rarely, cysts result from a sexually transmitted disease Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more , such as gonorrhea.
+Rarely, cysts result from a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more , such as gonorrhea.

 What Is Bartholin Gland Cyst?